Bogglian/node-DeepSpeech/README.md

 It started in Jan 23, 2019

-this is component using node and morzilla/DeepSpeech.
+this is 'Node' function using node and morzilla/DeepSpeech.

 ## 💡 Motivation